namphuon/ViFi/README.md

 We have also created a dockerized version of ViFi to enable easier time running.
-The docker version of ViFi can be obtained by installing Docker (https://www.docker.com/), and running the following command: docker pull us.gcr.io/aa-test-175718/vifi
+The docker version of ViFi can be obtained by installing Docker (https://www.docker.com/), and running the following command:

+docker pull namphuon/vifi

-To run the dockerized version of ViFi, run the following script in the ViFi scripts directory:
+To run the dockerized version of ViFi, first create the data repositories as above, including setting the environmental variables.
+Next, run the following script in the ViFi scripts directory:

-docker_vifi.sh <READ1> <READ2> <OUTPUT>
+docker_vifi.sh <INPUT_DIR> <READ1> <READ2> <OUTPUT> <CPUS>

+where <INPUT_DIR> is the directory containing the <READ1> and <READ2> files, and <CPUS> is the number of CPUs to use.
+Note that the full path must be given for the input and output directory, and the $AA_DATA_REPO and $REFERENCE_REPO variables must be set in order for the script to find the necessary files.

+Example:

+If /home/input/ contains read1.fastq.gz and read2.fastq.gz, then

+sh docker_vifi.sh /home/input read1.fastq.gz read2.fastq.gz /home/output/ 2